 For the Half-Human Hybrid progeny of these pairings, it's even harder to find a compatible mate lifespan-wise, because generally their lifespan is some sort of average of their parents'.
 They'll live longer than the mayfly, and shorter than the immortal.
 Such individuals tend to be rare, so there's no option with "just the right amount of lifespan."

-If the immortal is a vampire, they have an obvious way around this.
-Although this has a tendency to piss off the would be mortal, or it turns them evil, as opposed to the Friendly Neighborhood Vampire the original was.
+If the immortal is a vampire, they have an obvious way around this, but this has a tendency to piss off the would-be mortal or turn them evil, as opposed to the Friendly Neighborhood Vampire the original was.

 Can raise Fridge Logic issues in an Anyone Can Die franchise with a high body count, given how few characters in such series even get the chance to live out a full lifespan.